-We draw attention to note 8 and 9, which state that as at 31 December 2021, the Group has gross outstanding balances of contract assets and trade receivables amounting to AED 218,110 thousand and AED 215,305 thousand, respectively (with an allowance for expected credit losses of AED 6,896 thousand and AED 26,919 thousand, respectively) of which AED 74,539 thousand and AED 105,883 thousand, respectively have been outstanding for more than 1 year.
-Most of the long outstanding balances pertain to contracts and work orders with one customer and its related entities.
-Management has assessed that a significant amount of cash is expected to be collected from this customer through active communication and follow-ups.
-On the other hand, the amendment of another existing contract from this customer is still under discussion.
-The management is actively pursuing collection of long outstanding balances and during the year the Group has collected contract assets and trade receivables outstanding for more than 1 year in the amount of AED 264,430 thousand.
+We draw attention to note 8 and 9, which state that as at 31 December 2022, the Group has gross outstanding balances of contract assets and trade receivables amounting to AED 369,728 thousand and AED 344,397 thousand, respectively (with an allowance for expected credit losses of AED 5,849 thousand and AED 27,587 thousand, respectively) of which AED 56,860 thousand and AED 117,673 thousand, respectively have been outstanding for more than 1 year.
+Most of the long outstanding balances pertain to contracts and work orders with one key customer and its related entities.
+Management believes that the high concentration of contract assets and trade receivables with this key customer is mitigated by the high credit worthiness and financial stability of this customer being a UAE government entity.
+An amendment of another existing contract from this customer is still under discussion.